Steps for Enjoyable Biking

 Tires fit around the wheels to protect them.
 Tires are the source of friction with the ground and can be designed for a variety of surfaces from pavement, dirt, and gravel (if you’re off-roading!)
 Also, properly functioning tires offer a little shock absorption making for a more comfortable ride.
 Check for splits, cracks, or tears, most likely along the sides of the tires (where they don’t actually touch the ground.)
 Riding a tire with cracked sidewalls increases the chance of a flat tire.
 This is because the inner tube (inside the tire) may bulge through a crack or split exposing it to the ground and road debris.
 Also, make sure to inspect the tread for wear or uneven surfaces.
 Since tires are moderately inexpensive, if there’s doubt, best to have it replaced.

-There are several locations in the Brainerd Lakes area that cater to bike repair and sales.
+Local shops will also help you out!
 You can’t go wrong with by introducing yourselves to them to get a better picture on how to best maintain your bike.